 Very early writings from this period show rabbinical references to Jesus that unwittingly establish him as a historical figure who practiced “sorcery” and was executed for what he taught.

 Rabbinical References to Jesus

 In this vast body of literature, both Christian and Jewish scholars believe there are several unambiguous rabbinical references to Jesus.
-This is remarkable as the Jewish communities deliberately censored themselves not to mention Jesus to avoid further persecution.
-In this regard, Morris Goldstein, former Professor Old, and New Testament Literature at the Pacific School of Religion notes,
+This is remarkable as the Jewish communities deliberately censored themselves, not to mention Jesus, to avoid further persecution.
+In this regard, Morris Goldstein, former Professor of Old, and New Testament Literature at the Pacific School of Religion notes,

 At first, deleted portions of words in printed Talmuds were indicated by small circles or blank spaces but, in time, these too were forbidden by the censors.